riceissa/issarice.com/pages/resources-for-the-university-of-washington.md

 license: CC0
 ...

-A collection of information about the University of Washington (and also college in general).
+This is a collection of resources for students at the University of Washington, or those considering attending there.
+The page also includes some information on college in general.
-Most of these are answers posted on Quora, so having an account on there will allow you to ask for clarification in the respective answers[^anec].
+Most of resources are answers posted to [Quora](https://www.quora.com/), so having an account on there will allow you to ask for clarification in the respective answers[^anec].
-The collection here may at the moment seem too "insular", since a majority of the answers have been written by e.g. Alex K. Chen and Jennifer Apacible.
+The collection here may at the moment seem too “insular”, since a majority of the answers have been written by just a few people (e.g. Alex K. Chen and Jennifer Apacible).
 This will hopefully change in the future as more people contribute their knowledge and experiences online (e.g. via Quora).

 [^anec]: I have often done this and have gotten a lot of useful information.